mookonkw/MyTonyBot/README.md

 - 👋 Hi, I’m @mab
 - 👀 I’m interested in learning python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how discord works..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building skills in python
 - 📫 How to reach me https://www.linkedin.com/in/mabelokonkwo/

 <!---